 When I arrived in May 2013 at the Madrid airport Barajas I saw a middle-aged man gently kicking and following a football as he walked past me along the taxi lane.
-He wore many adornmens such as arm bracelets, finger rings, neck chains and a heavy wrist watch.
-I was immediately fascinated and touched by his performance that I decided to take photographs.
+He wore a lot of jewelry such as arm bracelets, finger rings, neck chains and a heavy wrist watch.
+I was immediately fascinated and touched by his performance that I decided to take a photograph.
 At first I didn't realise what exactly had captivated my interest.
 I can imagine a school boy playing football on his own who might have fallen out with his play mate, preferring playing the ball against a wall rather than confronting his friend.
-A kind of stubbornness leading to boredom.
+A kind of stubbornness leading to chosen boredom.
 The middle-aged man seemed to have given up his hunt for play mates, and he also seemed at the wrong place for that.
 He obviously wasn’t there my mistake but followed a routine.

-Back in London I decided to re-enact his performance in all complexity.
+Back in London I decided to re-enact his performance.
 I dressed up as he did and walked the centre of London for 5 hours, kicking a football along my path.
 The football became became my friend and companion, guiding me through the crowds of people.

 NARR, Ash Wednesday

-On Ash Wednesday, as the first day of Lent, I created a situation in which I deliberately disrespected a ritual convention.
+On Ash Wednesday, as the first day of Lent, I created a situation in which I deliberately disrespected a religious tradition.
 The carnival dress symbolizes an overturning of the norms of daily life over a specific period of time which occurs immediately before Lent, ending on Fat Tuesday.
 A fool is being transformed into a fool.

 HOMENAJE A SANTA TERESA DE AVILA

 In my performance ‘Homenaje a Santa Teresa’ I wanted to approach Santa Teresa de Avila physically, after having read and admired many of her writings.